 SECTION 2.
 The existing conditions that prompted the Director's and City Council's Proclamation of Local Emergency continue to exist.
+The declaration of the Local Emergency as well as the existence of numerous similar declarations at all levels of national and state governments reflect the current and continuing health and financial circumstances of the COVID-19 emergency.
 In the interest of protecting the public health and safety, and minimizing and reducing the spread of the transmission of COVID-19 and loss of life, property, and essential public services, the City Council finds a compelling need to establish a series of temporary business relief measures and otherwise mitigate the adverse effects of COVD-19 and the gradual re-opening process among all residents, businesses, and visitors of Escondido.

 SECTION 3.
 California Environmental Quality Action ("CEQA").
-Public Resources Code ("PRC") Section 21080(b)(4) and CEQA Guidelines Section 15269(c) (14 C.C.R.
+Public Resources Code ("PRC") Section 21080(b)(4) and CEQA Guidelines Section 15269(c)

+(14 C.C.R.
 Section 15269(c)) exempt from CEQA "specific actions necessary to prevent or mitigate an emergency."
 PRC Section 21060.3 defines emergency as "a sudden, unexpected occurrence, involving a clear and imminent danger, demanding immediate action to prevent or mitigate loss of, or damage to, life, health, property, or essential public services."
 The COVID-19 pandemic constitutes a "sudden, unexpected occurrence," whereby the public health effects of the pandemic were felt in the City, County, and State suddenly and unexpectedly.
 Governmental efforts to mitigate the effects of the pandemic, such as closures and the Stay-at-Home order, also occurred suddenly, and these mitigation efforts, despite their necessity in light of the pandemic, have significantly and adversely impacted businesses, business owners, employees, and livelihoods, including having significant economic repercussions.
 Similarly, the pandemic and its mitigation efforts have affected the City's delivery of its essential public services.
-Although the State and local authorities are evaluating the feasibility and scope of economic recovery and "re-opening" efforts, and such efforts are constantly evolving, those authorizations will not serve to fully mitigate the pandemic's effects on businesses, the City, and the public, and it is likely that businesses and essential City services will not be able to survive, or public health to be negatively impacted, without the City's implementation of the proposed amendments to the Escondido Zoning Code.
+Although the State and local authorities are evaluating the feasibility and scope of economic recovery and "re-opening" efforts, and such efforts are constantly evolving, those authorizations will not serve to fully mitigate the pandemic's effects on businesses, the City, and the public, and it is likely that businesses and essential City services will not be able to survive, or public health to be negatively impacted, without the City's imminent implementation of a nearterm recovery plan.
 Further, the measures are necessary to comply with continued specific public health requirements associated with the pandemic, including social distancing.
 Thus, the COVID-19 pandemic is an emergency as defined in PRC Section 21060.3, and the recovery plan outlined herein is necessary to mitigate that emergency.
-For these reasons, the Urgency Ordinance is exempt from CEQA pursuant to PRC section 21080(b)(4) and CEQA Guidelines Section 15269(c).
+For these reasons, the Urgency Ordinance is exempt from CEQA pursuant to PRC Section 21080(b)(4) and CEQA Guidelines Section 15269(c).